katherinecory/Etsy-XML-Feed/README.md

 I created this script a few years ago to import a shop's Etsy listings into Drupal.
 I'm sharing this code because I remember struggling to find another solution that exported Etsy data into XML.

-If you have any questions or improvements feel free to leave an issue, fork this project or create a pull request.
-I can also be reached at hello@katherinecory.com
+If you have any questions or improvements feel free to leave an issue, fork this project or create a pull request at the [official repository](https://github.com/katherinecory/etsy-xml-feed).
+I can also be reached at hello@katherinecory.com.